iand675/metrics/README.md

 Areas that could use contributions:

 * Performance improvements for metrics under high contention
+* Any area that's missing parity with the Java library & makes sense for Haskell
 * Examples in the docs
 * More reporters!
 Would pretty much auto-merge support for:
   - [ ] StatsD